nvpro-samples/vk_gaussian_splatting/README.md

 ![image showing gaussian splatting rasterization pipelines with GPU sorting](doc/pipeline_gpu_sorting.png)

-When GPU-based sorting is enabled, the [processSortingOnGPU](src/gaussian_splatting.cpp#L125) method is invoked.
+When GPU-based sorting is enabled, the `processSortingOnGPU` method (see [gaussian_splatting.cpp](src/gaussian_splatting.cpp)) is invoked.
 This method adds the processings to the command buffer in three steps.

 ### Resetting the Indirect Parameters Buffer